About OLHZN-10 :: Shrimpy

 The launch procedures proceeded normally for the preparation of OLHZN-10.
 Our checklist and countdown procedures appeared to be timed appropriately to have adequate time for the preparations and launching on time.
 Launch occurred at exactly 4:00pm EDT after battling some heavy gusty winds just seconds before liftoff.
 The flight proceeded normally and the radio tracking system was accurately reporting it’s position with no anomalies to report.
 The flight proceeded through the coldest part of the troposphere and survived the super low temperatures that reached as low as -55°F at an altitude of 33,595 FT.
 The flight then proceeded to burst at approximately 65,000 FT.
 The highest recorded altitude was 64,388 FT., although altitude reports for the micro-payload were occurring on 90 second intervals so a slightly higher altitude is likely in between transmissions.
 Our larger payload flights record altitude readings every 1 second to an on-board SD card, which this payload does not have.

 After balloon burst, we received 1 final radio transmission that reported a lower altitude (63,568 FT.), a 3mb increase in pressure and a 20°F drop in temperature down to -47°F. These reading indicated that balloon burst had occurred and that the payload was now descending.
 Sadly, no further radio transmissions were received after this.
 Likely, the completely exposed payload suffered from rapid cooling causing the Energizer Lithium Ultimate AA Batteries to “brown out” and not be able to provide enough power to the flight computer.
+It was discovered on OLHZN-11 that the wire antenna being used for the flight was too rigid and would snap off during descent.
+OLHZN-12 will implement flexible guitar wire to resolve this.
 The payload is expected to have landed in a 3.75 square mile area that is only about 4.5 miles from the launch site.
 This would make this flight the shortest downrange landing ever achieved by us, but without a confirmed recovery we cannot officially call the record.
 Although the flight was not recovered, extensive data was collected during the ascent phase of the flight and allowed us to test numerous systems and post-flight analysis processes so partial success was still achievable.
 This payload will fly again with some minor modifications.
 The payload does contain a label with contact information so we’re still hopeful that someone may find it someday.
+We’ll be testing this again on the next flight.

 This micro-tracker only weighs 100g which is only 6% of the weight of our regular fully loaded payload.
 It will utilize a much smaller balloon (200g) and a much smaller parachute (18″) to allow for experimentation on ascent and descent rates.
 The manufacturer for this tiny parachute doesn’t publish descent rate tables so we’re uncertain on the actual descent speed that we’ll achieve.
 The payload will certainly fall slow enough to be safe, but the main concern would be the payload descending too slowly and drifting for a long distance.
 At only 100g, the balloon remnants alone will cause enough drag to slow down the payload, but the parachute provides extra caution, but hopefully not too much.